ashnernovilla/MyGoat-Prototyping-Report-Automation/README.md

-# 🐐 MyGoat Prototyping Report Automation
+# 🐐 Robotic Mowing Machine Prototyping Report Automation

 ## Overview
-This project automates the generation of prototyping reports for **MyGoat**, streamlining the process of collecting, analyzing, and presenting prototyping data.
+This project automates the generation of prototyping reports for **Robotic Mowing Machine**, streamlining the process of collecting, analyzing, and presenting prototyping data.
 By integrating SQL-based data extraction, LLM-powered narrative generation, and automation pipelines, the system ensures timely, consistent, and accurate reports with minimal manual effort.

 ## 👤 Contributor
 **Ashner Gerald Novilla**